-The City of Douglas Water System Master Plan, was conducted as a cost-shared study between the U.S. Army Corps of Engineers and the City of Douglas under the authority of Section 219 of the Water Resources development Act of 1992, provides existing and projected water resources infrastructure, water supply, and well production.
+The City of Douglas Water System Master Plan, which was conducted as a cost-shared study between the U.S. Army Corps of Engineers and the City of Douglas under the authority of Section 219 of the Water Resources development Act of 1992, provides existing and projected water resources infrastructure, water supply, and well production.
 The analysis included in the Water System Master Plan and in the Existing Conditions Report of this General Plan provides the framework for the Water Resources Element.

-Douglas believes in planning for future water needs and availability.
-The Water Supply Master Plan outlines the City's options and strategies for meeting future water demands.
+The Douglas Water Supply Master Plan outlines the City's options and strategies for meeting future water demands.
 The Master Plan also provides stages and phasing for capital improvements related to the water supply system's infrastructure needs.